-It is mostly a cash economy but some larger hotels, major shops and restaurants will accept Visa and Master Card
+Although it is primarily a cash economy, certain larger hotels, major shops, and restaurants take Visa and Master Card.

 ATMs can be found throughout most major cities and smaller towns tend to have one or two, but be prepared with cash if you are heading out into the more remote areas.

-At this time, the Vietnamese government do not require any vaccinations before entering the country, although there are some recommended vaccinations and medications you should consider before travelling to Vietnam.
-As well as your routine vaccinations from your home country, it is recommended that you receive vaccinations for diphtheria, hepatitis A, tetanus and typhoid prior to travel.
+At this time, the Vietnamese government does not require any vaccinations before entering the country, although there are some recommended vaccinations and medications you should consider before traveling to Vietnam.
+As well as your routine vaccinations from your home country, it is recommended that you receive vaccinations for Covid-19, diphtheria, hepatitis A, tetanus and typhoid prior to travel.
 Other optional vaccinations are cholera, hepatitis B, Japanese encephalitis and rabies.

 Mosquitos are also prevalent throughout the country and although mostly low risk, it is best to try to avoid being bitten to reduce the risk of mosquito-transmitted diseases such as dengue fever and malaria.

-At the time of writing, Vietnam has reported cases of the Zika virus which has been known to affect the unborn babies of those infected.
-Pregnant women or those trying to become pregnant should first discuss travel to Vietnam with their doctor.
-Please remember to bring an ample supply of any medical supplies you may need and remember obtain the appropriate certification from your doctor to allow to travel with those supplies.
+Furthermore, Vietnam has reported cases of the Zika virus which has been known to affect the unborn babies of those infected.
+Pregnant women or those trying to become pregnant should first discuss traveling to Vietnam with their doctor.
+Please remember to bring an ample supply of any medical supplies you may need and remember to obtain the appropriate certification from your doctor to allow you to travel with those supplies.

-Please check with your governmental authority for the latest information and recommendations.
+Please contact your local government for the most up-to-date information and recommendations.

 Many of the social rules are based in Confucianism and are centred around showing respect.
 Shoes should be removed before entering someone's home or when entering a temple.
 Body language also plays in important part: everything should be given and received with both hands, you should not touch the head of another adult, and you should not point with just one finger but with your whole hand.
 When eating, chopsticks should not be stood up in food as this resembles the incense ritual performed at funerals.
 Tipping is not compulsory, but it is always greatly appreciated.